Status of territories occupied by Israel in 1967: East Jerusalem

 East Jerusalem had been occupied by Israel in 1967 and was effectively annexed by Israel in 1980, an act internationally condemned.
-On 27–28 June 1967, East Jerusalem was integrated into Jerusalem by extension of its municipal borders and was placed under the law, jurisdiction and administration of the State of Israel.
+On 27–28 June 1967, East Jerusalem was integrated into Jerusalem by extension of its municipal borders and was placed under the civil law, jurisdiction and administration of the State of Israel.
 In a unanimous General Assembly resolution, the UN declared the measures trying to change the status of the city invalid.

+The Jerusalem Waqf, a council of 18 members appointed by Jordan, acts as custodian of the Muslim holy sites in East Jerusalem, including the Temple Mount / Haram Al-Sharif.

 Non-member observer state status of Palestine

-On Thursday, November 29, 2012, In a 138-9 vote (with 41 abstaining) General Assembly resolution 67/19 passed, upgrading Palestine to "non-member observer state" status in the United Nations.
+On Thursday, November 29, 2012, in a 138–9 vote (with 41 abstaining) General Assembly resolution 67/19 passed, upgrading Palestine to "non-member observer state" status in the United Nations.
 The new status equates Palestine's with that of the Holy See.
 The change in status was described by The Independent as "de facto recognition of the sovereign State of Palestine".
 Voting "no" were Canada, the Czech Republic, Israel, the Marshall Islands, Micronesia, Nauru, Palau, Panama and the United States.

 The vote was a historic benchmark for the partially recognised State of Palestine and its citizens, whilst it was a diplomatic setback for Israel and the United States.
-Status as an observer state in the UN will allow the State of Palestine to join treaties and specialised UN agencies. the Law of the Seas treaty, and the International Criminal Court.
-It shall permit Palestine to pursue legal rights over its territorial waters and air space as a sovereign state recognised by the UN, and allow the Palestinian people the right to sue for sovereignty over their rightful territory in the International Court of Justice and to bring 'crimes against humanity' and war-crimes charges, including that of unlawfully occupying the territory of State of Palestine, against Israel in the International Criminal Court.
+Status as an observer state in the UN allows the State of Palestine to join treaties and specialised UN agencies, the Law of the Seas treaty, and the International Criminal Court.
+It permits Palestine to pursue legal rights over its territorial waters and air space as a sovereign state recognised by the UN, and allows the Palestinian people the right to sue for sovereignty over their rightful territory in the International Court of Justice and to bring 'crimes against humanity' and war-crimes charges against Israel in the International Criminal Court, including that of unlawfully occupying the territory of State of Palestine.